What Are Blue Crabs?

 How Are Chesapeake Bay Blue Crabs Doing?

-Each winter, Maryland and Virginia partner on a scientific dredge survey, which produces an estimate of the number of blue crabs in the Chesapeake Bay and its tributaries.
+Each winter, Maryland and Virginia partner on the scientific dredge survey, which produces an estimate of the number of blue crabs in the Chesapeake Bay and its tributaries.
 This is one of the most comprehensive surveys of any species in the Bay, dating back more than 30 years to 1988.
-The survey is usually conducted December through March, and preliminary results are released around late April.
+The survey is usually conducted December through March, and preliminary results are released around late April or May.
 A comprehensive review of those results is completed annually by the Chesapeake Bay Stock Assessment Committee and released in early July.

 The blue crab population fluctuates annually based on a variety of factors, including reproductive success, weather, predation, and harvest.
-The extremely low estimate of the juvenile population in 2021 highlights the need to continue to protect spawning femailes and to consider precautionary measures to protect juveniles so they can grow to maturity and spawn.
-In general, the population has been more robust since a science-based Bay-wide management plan was agreed to in 2008.
-One of the best indicators of this increased abundance has been the fact that numbers have surpassed the target abundance for adult female blue crabs twice since 2008, after exceeding it just once between 1990 and 2008.
+The extremely low estimate of the population in 2022 highlights the need to continue to protect spawning femailes and to consider precautionary measures to protect juveniles so they can grow to maturity and spawn.
+The survey follows two consecutive years of declines in the coverage of underwater grasses, one of the most important habitats for blue crabs in the Chesapeake Bay.
+It is likely that the loss of grasses is contributing to the blue crab's decline, along with water quality challenges and predation by invasive blue catfish.

 What Are the Threats to Chesapeake Bay Blue Crabs?